 It’s a great choice for people who already have a printer and have been wanting to get that secondary, back-up or support printer on the side.

-UPDATE: The Original Prusa Mini is currently unavailable due to COVID-19 supply issues.
+UPDATE: The Original Prusa Mini is back with normal lead times and no longer delayed by supply issues.

 You can find shipping information on the Prusa Shipping Information page which is regularly updated.

 This printer comes with many sought-for features such as: